IntegratedThinking

 Don’t assume your product manager will hit the ground running – ensure they have access to mentoring

-The Product Manager is an important resource in your company.
-I often see frustration from the CEO and the Product Manager as they struggle to understand the role of product management.
-They find it difficult to see how it can be applied effectively in their organization.
+The Product Manager is an important resource in your company but don’t assume they know it all!
+It is not just the Product Manager who can be struggling with the discipline of product management.
+I often see frustration from the CEO as they try to understand how to embed the discipline in their business.
 Just because a product manager has previous experience, don’t assume they will hit the ground running in a new company.
-Sometimes it can take time and support to establish the discipline.
-Often, it takes effort to work effectively with all stakeholders in the organization.
+Sometimes it can take time and support to establish the discipline and to build the trust and respect of other leaders.

-Therefore, it makes sense that the new Product Manager is offered mentorship so that they can hit the ground running.
+It makes sense that the new Product Manager is offered mentorship so that they can hit the ground running.

 In my previous roles in Product Management, I learned quickly that applying structure and discipline ensured myself and my team could work effectively.
 We can all read books or attend courses.
 These will give us a good grounding in product management.
 However, the application of this discipline and the understanding of what works in reality comes with experience.